Updated for tax year 2024.

 - Service animals can qualify for tax deductions if they help you with a specific disability or impairment.

-- Emotional support animals that provide comfort but lack specific training typically do not qualify for a deduction.
+- Emotional support animals that provide comfort but lack specific training typically do not qualify for a tax deduction.

 - You can deduct food expenses, veterinary care, and more if your pet qualifies.